erkaiyublog/erkaiyublog.github.io/_drafts/2023-02-07-how-to-use-gdb.md

 	gcc -g example.c

 With that, you'll be able to run GDB on the new a.out program.
+It's also a common practice to pass **-O** flag together with **-g** to GCC,

+	gcc -Og example.c

+With **-O** optimization of compiler will be disabled, for a better debugging experience.
 ## Basic GDB Commands
 ## References
 https://gcc.gnu.org/onlinedocs/gcc/Debugging-Options.html